danielabel/trades/README.md

 in the file provided.

 It's designed to operate over a CSV file that contains trade-data in a form matching tha to the file located in the `sample_data` directory.

+It reports the final balance of the episode as well as producing a plot of the trades as a PDF

 ## Pre-requisites
 1. [python 3.9](https://www.python.org/downloads/) - (or homebrew or [pyenv](https://github.com/pyenv/pyenv))